Why the Amex Gold is worth the $250 annual fee

-For years, the Amex Gold has been one of the most popular rewards credit cards available, and it’s likely worth it for anyone who can maximize its perks.
+For years, the Amex Gold has been one of the most popular rewards cards available, and it’s likely worth it for anyone who can maximize its perks.
 But if you’re unsure about the Amex Gold because its benefits are too specific — making it harder to recoup the annual fee — that’s perfectly understandable.
-There are plenty of other rewards credit cards to consider, including other American Express cards.
-After all, it never hurts to spend time comparing all of your options before you make a decision.
+There are plenty of other rewards credit cards to consider, including those on our list of the best credit cards for restaurants.
+Either way, it never hurts to spend time comparing all of your options before you make a decision.

 *All information about The Amex EveryDay® Credit Card from American Express and Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.